ioak-dev/expenso-graph-server/README.md

 3. If you are not making any changes to the service code, you can simply run below commands to get started on a single terminal
     - `npm run build`
     - `npm run start`

+## Dependencies version audit
+Package dependencies were audited and updated to latest versions as on December 2023.
+Below dependencies are retained to older version due to respective reasons.
+- None